 Navigation is arguably one of the more important priorities when designing your website.
 It is the path and experience you will lead your customer down.
 The only problem is you will not be there to guide them, so your website needs to be intuitive and accessible so that finding pertinent information feels like it was done by their choice.

-Some of the best and most beautiful web designs do this in an intuitive manner by adhering the visual hierarchies.
+Some of the best and most beautiful web designs do this in an intuitive manner by adhering to the visual hierarchies.
 The most important information should find itself in front of the user at the top of the page with eye-catching elements such as the use of colors and fonts discussed earlier.
 Menus should employ intuitive headings where customers know exactly where to find relevant information.
 Call to actions should be highly visible and be part of the first interactions somewhere on the first page.

 Again let’s take a look at Apple’s website, more specifically their navigation bar for example.
 There is no question what each tab houses and finding information on each of their products is as streamline as can be.
-Information is not buried at the bottom of the page or in discrete menus hidden on screen.
+Information is not buried at the bottom of the page or in discrete menus hidden on the screen.

 Another aspect of navigation to take into consideration is what order the reader will approach the information on the screen.
 Left to right?
 Up and Down?
 Behind Menus?
 On another page?
-Keep in mind that the customer’s eyes are much faster than their mouse, so try to minimize the amount of clicks it takes to access information.
+Keep in mind that the customer’s eyes are much faster than their mouse, so try to minimize the number of clicks it takes to access information.
 Do this by avoiding excessive menus, and if the information becomes too dense for the same, consider streamlining it to what is necessary.

 9. Loading Times